-The Manitoba Provincial Nominee Program is holding a public information session about the MPNP at 7 p.m. on Thursday, July 24 at the Philippine-Canadian Centre of Manitoba, 737 Keewatin Street, Winnipeg.
-Everyone interested in the MPNP is invited to attend the PCCM info session.
+The Manitoba Provincial Nominee Program (MPNP) is holding a public information session at 7:00 p.m. on Thursday, July 24 at the Philippine-Canadian Centre of Manitoba, located at 737 Keewatin Street in Winnipeg.
+Everyone interested in learning more about the MPNP is invited to attend.

 For 2014, the MPNP has already received more than enough applications in one stream – Skilled Worker Overseas – to meet its nomination target.

 Effective August 1, 2014 and until the end of the year, the MPNP will not accept new applications to Skilled Worker Overseas stream.
 People who wish to apply to this stream must submit their applications by July 31 or wait until 2015.

 Note: Applicants whose connection is Manitoba Employment or Manitoba Invitation are not affected by the MPNP application management strategy.
 Such applications (from skilled workers employed in Manitoba and skilled workers invited to apply as part of a recruitment initiative) will continue to be accepted all year.

 In December 2014, the MPNP will announce a new scheduled application intake period for the Skilled Worker Overseas stream for 2015 after CIC has announced new nomination allocations for the next year.

 What the new MPNP Application Management Strategy means: